Jack Horner's Dinosaurs

 Hi, I'm Jack

 A world-renowned paleontologist, Jack Horner is acclaimed for his fieldwork and research on dinosaur growth and behaviors and his important discoveries: the first dinosaur eggs and embryos in the Western Hemisphere and the first evidence of colonial nesting and parental care among dinosaurs.
-A technical advisor for the Jurassic World movies, including the Jurassic World sequel in development by Universal Studios, he is also the inspiration for the series’ lead character, Dr. Alan Grant.
+A technical adviser for all the Jurassic Park and World films, he is also the inspiration for the series lead character Dr Alan Grant.
 Jack is always in demand: his TED talks attract millions of viewers, his lectures draw crowds, and his books and scientific publications are widely read.

 Montana State University